IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 ```
 Summarize changes in around 50 characters or less

-More detailed explanatory text, if necessary.
-Wrap it to about 72
+More detailed explanatory text, if necessary, it can be only a
-characters or so, editors like Visual Studio Code and Vim do this
+sentence or two.
+Wrap it to about 72 characters or so, editors
+like Visual Studio Code and Vim do this automatically.
+Treat
-automatically.
-Treat the first line as the subject of the commit
+the first line as the subject of the commit and the rest of the
-and the rest of the text as the body.
-The blank line separating
+text as the body.
+The blank line separating the summary from the
-the summary from the body is critical (unless you omit the body
+body is critical (unless you omit the body entirely); various
-entirely); various tools like `log`, `shortlog` and `rebase` can
+tools like `log`, `shortlog` and `rebase` can get confused if
-get confused if you run the two together.
+you run the two together.

 Explanatory text can be split into several paragraphs.